masscollabs/cmf/servers/README.md

 convergents maintainers framework

-Copyright (C) 2020,2021 Masscollabs Services, Masscollaboration Labs, amassivus, procyberian, hwpplayers
+Copyright (C) 2017-2023 Masscollabs Services

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free